 Pain in the back or side below the ribs

 Small amount of urine while voiding despite feeling of urgency

-A boy with a UTI or girls younger than age 5 or 6 may require further diagnostic testing with a renal ultrasound.
+A boy with a UTI or girls younger than age 5 or 6 may require further testing with a kidney ultrasound.
 This is a diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as they function, and to assess blood flow through various vessels.

 A voiding cystourethrography may also be needed in some children to evaluate the bladder and urethra and to detect reflux (in which urine backs up to the kidneys instead of flowing out through the urethra).